Structed/godot-playfab/docs/user/Logins/login-steam.md

 ## Prerequisites

 Before beginning, you should have:
-- A Playfab Title
+- A PlayFab Title
 - A Steam App Id
 - A Steam Publish Web API Key
-    - Follow [Creating a Publisher Web API Key](https://partner.steamgames.com/doc/webapi_overview/auth#create_publisher_key) in the Steamworkds documentation in order to generate it.
+    - Follow [Creating a Publisher Web API Key](https://partner.steamgames.com/doc/webapi_overview/auth#create_publisher_key) in the Steamworks documentation in order to generate it.

 ---